swiftlang/swift/README.md

 **Note:** For Ubuntu 20.04, use `libpython2-dev` in place of the libpython-dev package above.

-Build instructions for Ubuntu 14.04 LTS can be found [here](docs/Ubuntu14.md).

 ### Getting Sources for Swift and Related Projects

 First create a directory for all of the Swift sources: